Jordonbc/UE4_SimpleWindows/README.md

-# Simple Messages
+# Simple Windows
-Create Simple messages with this easy to use plugin.
-The Simple Messages by Jordon Brooks aims to provide developers access to instantly create custom messages in Unreal Engine 4.
+Create simple windows with this easy to use plugin.
+The Simple Windows by Jordon Brooks aims to provide developers access to instantly create custom draggable windows inside Unreal Engine 4.

 ![Image of Message](Images/SimpleMessage.png)